hannes/MonetDBLite/README.md

 **Both jars require OpenJDK 8 to be installed.** However we can still make it possible to run on OpenJDK 7 JVMs.

-For now we **only support x64 architectures on every OS but Linux**, as x86 architectures are getting depreciated.
+For now we **only support x64 architectures on every OS but Linux** as x86 architectures are getting depreciated.
 However if we get a request, we can make it support x86.
 The same happens for ARM architectures :)

 The `monetdb-jdbc-new-<version>.jar` is platform independent and can be obtained from .... - Soon!